Christy9615/DATA1030FinalProj/README.md

 The src folder includes all the codes for all models, the code for each model are sepeated to each notebook, some of  them are together.
 Look at the scr_main first.
 ALL EDA and feature engineering are there.

-all raw data and generated data files are in data folder
+All raw data files are in data folder, but for generated data, I put link in the data file since it's too big to upload to github

 results folder saves the model results figure and submission for this competition